Easiest Eggless Pancakes

 - Heat your griddle or skillet on moderate heat for about 1 minute.
 Add a slice of butter, and use your knife to swirl the butter around to coat the bottom of the pan.
 Then, if there's excess liquid, use a paper towel or napkin to slowly and carefully wipe off the excess butter.

-- Use a small gravy ladle to scoop up some pancake batter ( about 1/4 cup) and add it to the skillet.
+- Use a small gravy ladle, or a measuring cup to scoop up (about 1/4 cup) of pancake batter and pour it on to the skillet.
 Allow the pancakes to rise; the batter will bubble up while cooking for a few seconds.
 Then, use a spatula to flip them over and allow them to cook on the bottom for about another minute.
 Remove and continue until the batter is finished, and serve.

 Notes